Ralston Valley High School: Athletics

-Ralston Valley has won nine state championship titles in softball, boys' basketball, baseball, swimming & diving, coed cheerleading, and poms.
+Ralston Valley has won 12 state championship titles.
+The most recent are in 2 in girls tennis (2024 and 2025) girls' golf, softball, boys' basketball, baseball, swimming & diving, coed cheerleading, and poms.
 The Mustangs have won 74 Jeffco league championships in 13 different sports.
 The school has received the Steinmark Award competing in the Jeffco league.
 The Steinmark is awarded to the school with the top overall athletic performance in the league.
 Ralston Valley seniors have received athletic scholarships at Division I and II NCAA schools, along with nearly every US service academy.

-Ralston Valley fields teams in baseball, basketball, cheerleading, cross county, football. golf, ice hockey, girls' lacrosse, poms, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling in interscholastic competition.
+Ralston Valley fields teams in baseball, basketball, cheerleading, cross county, football, golf, ice hockey, girls' lacrosse, poms, soccer, softball, swimming, tennis, track and field, volleyball and wrestling in interscholastic competition.

 Ralston Valley initially competed in Class 4A Athletics in every sport except football.
 Football initially competed in 3A in its first two seasons, before moving up a classification to 4A.
 The school has since moved to Class 5A (the highest level in Colorado) as of fall 2009 in all athletics.

 State championships won by the school include: